crabisoft/pdbstore/docs/source/commands/del.rst

       -s DIRECTORY, --store-dir DIRECTORY
                             Local root directory for the symbol store. [env var:
                             PDBSTORE_STORAGE_DIR]
+      --dry-run             Do not delete file or directory, but show a list of paths to be removed.
       -V [LEVEL], --verbosity [LEVEL]
                             Level of detail of the output.
 Valid options from less
                             verbose to more verbose: -Vquiet, -Verror, -Vwarning,